lettier/lettier.github.io/posts/2016-08-15-making-movie-monad.markdown

     cursor              pointer
 ```

-This the label for the file input box.
+This is the label for the file input box.
 It is here that we make it more like a button.

 ```haskell